An Extraordinary Gardening Event

 Part of the fun for us is sharing our love and knowledge of plants with you.

 Each year, Sister Plants compiles a list of the perennials, grasses, herbs, shrubs, trees, and vines that will be sold at the plant sale.
-This informative list is available as a printable PDF file or as an editable Microsoft Excel spreadsheet.
+This list will be emailed in early May to those requesting it.

-Visit the Sister Plants Sale Information page for details about this year's sale.
+Visit the Sister Plants Sale Information page to request a sales list and for details about this year’s sale.

 The collectors among us order from catalogs from all over the USA and travel to distant places searching for varieties that are difficult to find locally.
 If a plant passes the survival test in our gardens and is relatively easy to maintain, when it matures, we are able to propagate it for sale.
 A small percentage of our plants have been ordered through wholesalers to expand the varieties we offer.

 Sometimes it will be years before a particular plant will be ready for dividing again, so we cannot guarantee future availability.

 Be sure to see our list of "Sister Plant Favorites"